 “In most cases our friends do not live with us, are not financially, legally, relationally entwined with us.
 Our friends are attached to us because they want to, when they want to,” marriage and family therapist Carrie Krawiec told Fatherly.
 “They have volition and empowerment to leave or at least take space from us when necessary.
 Our partners are connected to our homes, family, schedules, life.”

-It makes some sense why marriage and friendship might be confused for one another.
+It makes sense that marriage and friendship might be confused with one another.
 It’s well-documented that marriage is good for individual health, well-being, and longevity, and the same is true for friendship.
-Married people also tend to rely less on friendships than single people.
+Married people also tend to rely less on friendships than single people do.
 But that’s not because their spouses have stepped into the best friend role — it’s because everyone else has.
 “When married, you also have each other’s parents and siblings as sources of support — or even children,” Krawiec explains.
 “Married people tend to have a broader pool of potential supports.”

 However, that’s different from friendship, and mistaking one for the other can cause conflicts in marriages, Krawiec warns.
 Husbands who expect their wives to be their best friends may develop impractical expectations of how they should support them and their decisions.
 If a man were to quit his job to pursue a passion for carpentry, a friend could easily be his cheerleader.
 But his wife?
 She’s going to have questions.

 “When we mistake our partner’s own questions, fears, concerns as a lack of support, we are holding them accountable to a friend standard that does not exist for our partner,” Krawiec says.
 “When we get too disappointed or resentful we end up eroding our relationships.”